ZoranStojsavljevic/MySQL_Linux_Environment/MySQL_Clients/MySQL_Python_Client_Installation/README.md

 	Successfully installed connect-0.2
 	[vuser@fedora39-ssd-2TB ~]$

+#### Using normal Python shell

+Please, do note that I did NOT use any MySQL Python Client IDE, rather using normal Python shell.
+As for now prefering a Python Client minimal environment.

+I potentially might introduce Python Client IDE for Fedora (later).
+Maybe/if?

 ### MySQL Python Client Verification

 #### The initial test program for MySQL python client verification